Earth Science Club Colorado field trip.

 The Earth Science program offers a variety of courses and programs, which include climatology, geology, geospatial analysis, hydrogeology, environmental geology, meteorology, paleontology, physical geography, space and earth sciences.
 Undergraduate and Master's degrees and certificates are available, as well as teacher certification.

 - Earth Science faculty and students helped make last year's Emporia Area Regional Science and Engineering Fair (grades 4-12) a success.
-This year's science fair will take place on Feburary 22nd. see http://www.emporia.edu/physci/sciencefair for details.
+This year's science fair took place on Feburary 22nd. see http://www.emporia.edu/physci/sciencefair for details.

 - Two ESU students have had abstracts accepted for presentation at national meetings in the spring.
 M.S. student, Jake Harsock will present at the National Groundwater Association Ground Water Summit in Denver in May 2014.
 Undergraduate, Dusty Guterriez, will present her GSA-funded research at the South-central Geological Society of America meeting in Fayetteville, Ar. in March.